Cornbread Sausage Stuffed Turkey Roulade

 How To Make It

 If you haven’t bought kitchen twine yet, you will need it to tie up the turkey breast roulade so it doesn’t unroll while it’s cooking.
+We love this handy kitchen twine with dispenser and use it all year long.

 Saute onions and garlic in olive oil.